ArduPilot/ardupilot_wiki/copter/source/docs/channel-7-and-8-options.rst

 Auxiliary Function Switches (3.6 and earlier)
 =============================================

+.. note:: this article is deprecated and ARCHIVED

 This article shows how to set up which features are invoked from the transmitter's auxiliary function switches prior to Copter-4.0.

 Configuration